Samurai Breakout Pro II for cTrader – Session Breakout Workstation ⚔️

 Check TP Mode.
 If it’s ATRMultiple, TP is taken from TP ATR K (ATR-based), not from TpMultiplier.

-).
+The indicator runs in UTC (TimeZone = UTC).
 If your broker time differs, account for the offset.

 Average box size vs current spread is too small (e.g., ratio < ~6).
 These days are low-quality for tight breakouts.